danielaser/Card-counter/readme.md

 ### What I learned

-This excersice helps to understand the JSON file flow throw the application
+This exersice helps to understand the JSON file flow throw the application

 To see how you can add code snippets, see below: